kentrevis287/Snake_ECE287/Report.md

 ### Background

-"Snake" is a video game where a player controls a snake that moves around to eat objects in order to become bigger.
-As the snake gets bigger, the harder it becomes to control that snake.
-The player loses if the snake hits itself, or a border.
-The player wins if it eats all of the objects.
+"Snake" is a video game where a player controls a snake that moves around to eat apples in order to become bigger.
+As the snake gets bigger, the less room there is to maneuver.
+The player loses if the snake hits itself or a border.
+The player wins if it eats all of the appless.

 ## Design
 #### Summary